Gay: Sexualization

 The word continued to be used with the dominant meaning of "carefree", as evidenced by the title of The Gay Divorcee (1934), a musical film about a heterosexual couple.

 Bringing Up Baby (1938) was the first film to use the word gay in an apparent reference to homosexuality.
 In a scene in which Cary Grant's character's clothes have been sent to the cleaners, he is forced to wear a woman's feather-trimmed robe.
 When another character asks about his robe, he responds, "Because I just went gay all of a sudden!"
-Since this was a mainstream film at a time, when the use of the word to refer to cross-dressing (and, by extension, homosexuality) would still be unfamiliar to most film-goers, the line can also be interpreted to mean, "I just decided to do something frivolous."
+Since this was a mainstream film, at a time when the use of the word to refer to cross-dressing (which may imply homosexuality) would still be unfamiliar to most film-goers, the line can also be interpreted to mean, "I just decided to do something odd, frivolous."

 In 1950, the earliest reference found to date for the word gay as a self-described name for homosexuals came from Alfred A. Gross, executive secretary for the George W. Henry Foundation, who said in the June 1950 issue of SIR magazine: "I have yet to meet a happy homosexual.
 They have a way of describing themselves as gay but the term is a misnomer.
 Those who are habitues of the bars frequented by others of the kind, are about the saddest people I've ever seen."